FlyingJester/SimpleGLSLTester/README.md

 Only works if you have X11, I'm afraid.
 Win32 version planned soon.
 I don't want to include SDL or SMFL or anything else to handle context creation just to do this.

+Requires Scons (and therefor Python 2.x), OpenGL 2.0 or greater (with headers), and a C++ compiler.
+I only test with gcc, fglrx
+(ATI), and python 2.7.